-- You can check the status of your refund on the new IRS phone app.
+You can also check the status of your refund on the IRS phone app.
 Download the free IRS2Go app by visiting the iTunes app store or the Android Marketplace.
-IRS2Go is a new way to provide you with information and tools.

-Do not send in a copy of your return unless asked to do so.
+Do not send in another copy of your return unless asked to do so.

 To get a refund, you generally must file your return within 3 years from the date the return was due (including extensions).

-Refund information also is available in Spanish at http://www.irs.gov/Spanish and the phone numbers listed above.
+Refund information also is available in Spanish at www.irs.gov/espanol and the phone number listed above.

 Recorded Tax Help (TeleTax)